pinterest/jbender/doc/http/TUTORIAL.md

 }).start();
 ```

+Note that this loop will send 10k requests and then close the channel.
+Closing the channel notifies the load tester that there will be no more requests, so it can finish waiting for pending requests and then shut itself down.
+If you fail to close the channel the load tester will wait for a next request forever.

 ### Request Executor

 The next thing we need is a request executor, which takes the requests generated above and sends